 Free and open to all, the Abbotsford Estate has a diverse mix of habitat, supporting a richness of species, from orchids and butterflies on the Haugh to badgers and bats in the woodland.
 Relax and enjoy a walk around the Abbotsford estate with our way-marked paths through Scott’s woodlands or along the banks of the River Tweed.
 You may even be lucky enough to encounter some of our more shy residents including otters in the River Tweed and red squirrels in the woodland; do let us know if you see them.
 Throughout the spring and summer the estate is full of bird song with goldfinch, nuthatch, chiff-chaff and swallows to name just a few.
 You might also hear the woodpeckers and tawny owls!
 Special mention though, should be reserved for the trees that have inhabited the Abbotsford estate since Sir Walter Scott’s time at Abbotsford.

-Please note that work is currently being carried out in area 6, leading to a temporary footpath diversion of Melrose Path 11 via the Borders Abbey Way and no access to this area until June.
+Please note that work is currently being carried out in area 1a and 1b, leading to a temporary footpath diversion of Melrose Path 11 via the Borders Abbey Way and no access to this area until June.
 All laybys along the B6360 are closed until end of April, as is the Stables car parking.

 The following work will be carried out over the course of 2017: Old paths will be opened up and improved, new signage and benches will be put in place, old views will be restored, the woodlands will be thinned and spaces created so that the replanting of native trees can thrive.
 The trees selected for felling hold in balance three priorities, namely the designed landscape, the biodiversity and the public's enjoyment of the estate at Abbotsford.
 Abbotsford will update visitors regularly on which areas might be closed off or if access to routes might be restricted with the above map.
 Further information is also available at our visitor centre information board and a bigger version of the map can be found in the downloads below.